CelerData/terraform-provider-celerdatabyoc/docs/guides/azure_deployment_guide.md

 - `provider_version`: Enter the CelerData provider version of your choice.
 We recommend that you select the latest provider version.
 You can view the provider versions offered by CelerData Cloud Private from the [CelerData Cloud Private provider](https://registry.terraform.io/providers/CelerData/celerdatabyoc/latest/docs) page.
 - `client_id` and `client_secret`: Enter the **Client ID** and **Secret** of your application key.
 See [For CelerData](#for-celerdata).
 - `cluster_region` and `azure_region`: Enter the ID (for example, `eastus`) and name (for example, `East US`), respectively, of the Azure region in which you want your CelerData cluster to run.
 See [Supported cloud platforms and regions](https://docs.celerdata.com/private/main/get_started/cloud_platforms_and_regions#azure).
 The Azure region you specify here must be the same as the Azure region of the resource group you have created in [Configure Azure objects](#configure-azure-objects).
+By setting these region elements as local values, you can then directly set the arguments for these region elements in your Terraform configuration to `local.cluster_region` and `local.azure_region` to save time.

 ## Configure Azure objects